Large-prostate BPH surgery decisions start with symptoms, anatomy, bladder function, and treatment fit.

 Benign prostatic hyperplasia can enlarge the prostate enough to narrow the urinary channel.
 That can cause weak stream, urgency, frequent urination, nighttime waking, incomplete emptying, bladder stones, recurrent bleeding, or urinary retention.

-A simple prostatectomy removes the adenoma, the inner part of the prostate causing the blockage.
+This BPH operation removes the adenoma, the inner part of the prostate causing the blockage.
+The robotic approach performs that tissue-removal goal through small abdominal incisions.
 It is different from radical prostatectomy for prostate cancer, where the entire prostate and seminal vesicles are removed.

 Why robotic surgery may be used

-The American Urological Association includes open, laparoscopic, and robotic-assisted simple prostatectomy among surgical options when prostate size and patient factors make a transurethral approach less suitable.
+The American Urological Association includes open, laparoscopic, and robotic-assisted surgery among options when prostate size and patient factors make a transurethral approach less suitable.

 Compared with the older open operation, a robotic approach uses small abdominal incisions and may reduce blood loss, hospital stay, and early recovery burden for selected patients.
 The right choice still depends on prostate size, bladder findings, medical history, and surgeon judgment.